oxydeologist/socials/animelist.md

 One if not my favourite series in this entire list.
 I have watched this 14x now and I'm not stopping

 ### Liz to Aoi Tori - Movie - I would kill to watch this/10
 Well altough this is a movie based off Hibike, I thought it would be nice to have it on a seperate rating because of how much I LOVE this movie.
 The story line really gets you.
 The design is something you don't often see in animes.
-It is an enjoyable ride of emotional rollercoaster and you will enjoy it to the max
+It is an enjoyable ride of emotional rollercoaster and you will enjoy it to the max. spoilers : https://www.youtube.com/watch?v=lnvpIX_193I

 ### Mikagura School Suite - 1 Season - 8.7/19
 Yuri anime, Cute Girls doimg cute things.
 Literally MY TYPE of anime but dropped the rating because of the animation that seemed lazy